isomerpages/moe-angsanapri/_about-us/School Crest.md

 <b><u> The colours </u></b>

-**Red – Heart to Care:** symbolic of our love and appreciation for our family, school, community and nation
+<b>Red – Heart to Care:</b> symbolic of our love and appreciation for our family, school, community and nation

-**Green – Committed to Learn:** for an environment of harmony and growth that we will create in our school
+<b>Green – Committed to Learn</b> for an environment of harmony and growth that we will create in our school

-**Blue – Steadfast to Serve:** for honesty and the strong sense of responsibility that we will seek to nurture in everyone who walks through the portals of our school
+<b>Blue – Steadfast to Serve:</b> for honesty and the strong sense of responsibility that we will seek to nurture in everyone who walks through the portals of our school